 - Grade Score : Average grade of C(2.0) or above, of just the previous semester.

 (Undergraduate 1st,2nd year) TOPIK level 3 or above

 (Undergraduate 3rd year or above / Graduate School) TOPIK level 4 or above

-If could not meet the language requirement, the working hours are limited up to: undergraduates 10 hours, graduate students 15 hours (National holidays, summer/winter vacation: working hours unlimited)
+If the language requirement is not met, the working hours are limited up to: undergraduates 10 hours, graduate students 15 hours

-- Confirmation letter for hourly part-time job (by the staff of the International Student Services, including signature of employer)
+- Confirmation form for hourly part-time job (by the staff of the International Student Services, including a signature of employer)